dora-team/dora.dev/docs/README.md

     - _in this configuration, the browser will not auto-reload when source files are changed_

-_**Option 2**_ To emulate _FULL_ Firebase emulation (e.g., hosting, Cloud Functions, and the [Emailer Extention](https://firebase.google.com/docs/extensions/official/firestore-send-email) - for contact form emails), this will require changes to your local emulation environment.
-If you do not perform these steos, you may experience Firebase permission errors if you do not have access to the default GCP Firebase project as defined within [firebase.json]('../firebase.json') and [.firebaserc]('../.firebaserc') configurations:
+**Option 2** To emulate _FULL_ Firebase emulation (e.g., hosting, Cloud Functions, and the [Emailer Extention](https://firebase.google.com/docs/extensions/official/firestore-send-email) - for contact form emails), this will require changes to your local emulation environment.
+If you do not perform these steos, you may experience Firebase permission errors if you do not have access to the default GCP Firebase project as defined within `../firebase.json` and `../firebaserc` configurations:

 1) Firebase Configuraton Object: